pattonsgirl/CEG2350/docs/Topics/01-Essentials.md

 ​The errors should be read carefully​
 - The errors tell you why the command couldn’t run.

+Using your shell gets easier as you pick up customizations, tips and tricks.
+[7 Linux terminal basics every beginner should learn first](https://www.zdnet.com/article/7-linux-terminal-basics-every-beginner-should-learn-first-and-why/)

 **Shell Information**
 At the beginning line in a shell: